rimstar.org Solar Air Heating

 One feature of the one in Figure 1 is the use of glazing, which is a fancy word for the glass or plastic material at the front.
 Why not skip the glazing and leave the air chamber in contact with outside air?
 A big reason is that this glazing keeps any moving, cold outdoor air from contacting the air flow chamber and stealing its heat.
 With the glazing you have a box that contains trapped air.
 This trapped air heats up and stays heated as long as the sun is shining and perhaps a little while afterwards.
 If the surface of the air flow chamber gets hotter than the trapped air then it will give up some of its heat to the trapped air.
 But at least it's hot trapped air and won't give up as much heat as it would to cold air.

-The glazing can be tempered glass or plastic or something else.
-Tempered glass doesn't break as easily as regular glass and if it does break, it shatters into a million tiny pieces, so it's safer than regular glass.
+A special type of glass used for solar air heaters is tempered glass.
+Tempered glass doesn't break as easily as regular glass and if it does break, it shatters into many tiny pieces, so it's safer than regular glass.
 The side windows in cars are made of tempered glass.
 Also, tempered glass allows about 10% more light to shine through it than regular glass.
 This is called its transmissivity, a measure of how much light is transmited through it.
-This means more of the light will get to the dark colored absorber's surface to be heated.
+This means more of the light will get to the absorber to be converted to heat.
 If you're making your own solar air heater, tempered glass is more expensive than regular glass and comes in a limited number of sizes (4 feet x 8 feet and that's about it.)
-You also can't cut or drill tempered glass.
+You also can't cut or drill tempered glass, though glass retailer and installer companies will usually do it for you.
+Make sure you get low-iron glass since the iron reduces the transmissivity.
 So unless you're out for maximum efficiency and have a lot of money, you might go with regular glass or plastic instead.

 Another interesting feature of the Cansolair is that they make the air flow inside the air flow chamber in a turbulent manner.
 Instead of being nice straight flowing air, the air actually spirals or vortexes.
-The reason for this is to make ALL of the air contact the surface of the air flow chamber as much as possible, thereby heating all of the air and making the air spend a longer time in the chamber.
-Cansolair is so named because as of this writing, the air flow chamber is made up of pop/soda cans stacked one on top of the other.
-Where one can sits on top of another, one of the cans has been cut such that it has vanes.
-So when the air passes from one can to the next in the stack, the vanes make the air vortex.
+Cansolair is so named because the air flow chamber is made up of pop/soda cans stacked one on top of the other.
+Where one can sits on top of another, one of the cans has been cut with an off-center hole that's only about half the size of what it could be, making the air take a convoluted path as it passes from one can to the next.
+The photos on the right are from my own mini-can solar air heater where I actually cut vanes in one end to achieve a similar thing.

 Notice in Figure 1 that there is insulation at the back of the panel as well as the top and the sides.
 This is to prevent heat loss.

-However, you must be careful in selecting the insulation.
+It's best not to use extruded polystyrene.
 My first homemade solar air heaters used pink solid extruded polystyrene.
-According to my research though, if in contact with direct sunlight then it would offgass formaldehyde, not something I would want to be mixing with my indoor air.
-If you have a separate air flow chamber, which prevents the air being heated from mixing with the air behind the glazing, this wouldn't be an issue except that the heated insulation offgassed something that fogged up the inside of my glazing, reducing the amount of sunlight hitting the absorber.
-The insulation I used isn't made for the temperatures encountered (around 50C (122F)).
+According to my research, if in contact with direct sunlight then it would offgass formaldehyde, not something I would want to be mixing with my indoor air.
+If you have a separate air flow chamber which prevents the air being heated from mixing with the air behind the glazing (i.e. a backpass solar air heater), this wouldn't be an issue except that the heated insulation offgassed something that fogged up the inside of my glazing, reducing the amount of sunlight hitting the absorber.
+Extruded polystyrene also has a melting point that is below the temperatures typically reached and so some have actually melted their insulation.

 Notice in Figure 2 that there is no insulation at the back.
 The one in Figure 2 must be installed firmly against the building wall and will use some of the heat on the other side to heat the inside of the unit.
 Note, however, that if it is hotter inside the unit than it is inside the building then heat will flow from the unit directly through the wall and into the building, rather than heating the flowing air.
 If the wall around is cold too then heat may be lost to there too.
 This is a tradeoff.